-A person does not have to be diagnosed with celiac disease to suffer the damaging, harmful effects of gluten.
+A person does not have to be diagnosed with celiac disease to suffer the damaging and harmful effects of gluten.

 Gluten intolerance or gluten sensitivity is an inflammatory, immune response to gluten.
 Gluten is found in grains such as wheat, spelt, kamut, oats (unless designated gluten-free), rye, and barley (and hidden in many other products).
 Those suffering from non-celiac wheat sensitivity (NCWS) have celiac-like gastrointestinal symptoms, a weak intestinal barrier, leaky gut, and also fatigue, cognitive issues like brain fog, memory loss, and experience more anxiety, depression and mood disturbances.